Person-Centered TherapyEarly years children aged 5-7 in blue V-neck jumpers engage in person-centered therapy with supportive teacher

 Client-centered therapy, a significant form of psychotherapy, was pioneered by Carl Rogers.
 It's a non-directive therapy that places the client at the forefront of their healing journey.

-Unlike other types of therapy, client-centered therapy empowers the client, recognizing their expertise in their personal growth.
+Unlike other types of therapy, client-centered therapy helps the client, recognising their expertise in their personal growth.
 The therapist's role is not to direct but to facilitate, creating a nurturing environment for exploration.
 The relationship between the client and the therapist is paramount in client-centered therapy.

 The therapist must exhibit unconditional positive regard, genuineness, and empathetic understanding.
 This means accepting the client without judgment and being authentic in interactions.